IstvanGodeny/Istvan_Python_Projects/GUI - Desktop Applications/Watermarking Desktop App/README.md

 ---
 ## 📝 Licence

-MIT Licence – feel free to use, modify, and learn from it!
+MIT License – feel free to use, modify, and learn from it!

 ---
 ## 🚀 How to Run